Format & Rules

 3.5d Arrows traveling entirely past the 3-meter dead arrow line cannot be re-shot and will be scored as a miss.

-3.5d Arrows traveling entirely past the 3-meter dead arrow line cannot be re-shot and will be scored as a miss 3.6 Double scoring with be utilized, with both a tablet and paper scorecard, arrow calls are made by the majority of the group.
+3.6 Double scoring will be utilized, with both a tablet and paper scorecard, arrow calls are made by the majority of the group.

-3.6a Score Card must be carefully totaled and signed before being turned in as the final scorecard.
-Scores for top qualifiers will be rechecked & addition changed if score is incorrect.
+3.6a Scorecards must be carefully totaled and signed before being turned in as the final scorecard.
+Scores for top qualifiers will be rechecked and addition will be changed if the written math is incorrect.
 Electronic scoring is unofficial.

 3.7 Do not touch any arrow or target face until all arrow values have been called and recorded accurately.

-3.7a Archer can request a Judge if he/she disagrees with their group’s call; Judges will rotate every 5 ends, their ruling is final.
+3.7a An archer can request a Judge if he/she disagrees with their group’s call; Judges will rotate every 5 ends, their ruling is final.

-3.7b Archer must number (1, 2, 3) each spot on their target; arrows will then be shot and recorded in this order.
+3.7b Archers must number (1, 2, 3) each spot if shooting a three spot target; arrows will then be shot and recorded in this order.

-3.8 Ties are broken first based on score, then # of 11’s, # of 10’s, and finally 1st arrow out of highest scoring ring.
+3.8 Ties in total score are first broken on # of 11’s, then # of 10’s, and finally 1st arrow out of highest scoring ring.

 3.8a 1st, 2nd, 3rd & 4th arrows missing 11 ring will be used to break ties. (archer shooting clean w/ 11’s longest wins).